 Hormonal Testing and Pharmacologic Treatment of Erectile Dysfunction

 The guideline, Hormonal Testing and Pharmacologic Treatment of Erectile Dysfunction, was developed by the American College of Physicians and was endorsed by the American Academy of Family Physicians.

-- Therapy with a PDE-5 inhibitor in men who seek treatment for erectile dysfunction and who do not have a contraindication to PDE-5 inhibitor use.
+- Therapy with a PDE-5 inhibitor should be initiated in men who seek treatment for erectile dysfunction and who do not have a contraindication to PDE-5 inhibitor use.

-- The choice of a specific PDE-5 inhibitor on the individual preferences of men with erectile dysfunction, including ease of use, cost of medication, and adverse effects profile.
+- The choice of a specific PDE-5 inhibitor should be based on the individual preferences of men with erectile dysfunction, including ease of use, cost of medication, and adverse effects profile.

 - There is insufficient evidence to recommend for or against the routine use of hormonal blood tests or hormonal treatment.